9813nuri-collab/my-research-test-01/README.md

 ```

 where τ is the decision threshold, sᵢ is the expert's score, and expectedᵢ is the ground truth label.
+Ground truth labels represent directional expectations derived from each expert’s ontology specification (e.g., whether a scenario should be evaluated as bullish or bearish according to that expert’s decision rules).
+These expectations operationalize schema-level expert intent rather than empirical market correctness, and are applied identically across all conditions (ontology and LLM persona) to ensure fair comparison of implementation faithfulness.

 ### Cross-Expert Differentiation Index (CDI)